Home Buyers Often Need To Know What They Don’t Know Before They Can Know What To Buy.

 In my experience, a “hyper-local” agent should not be a good fit for many buyers in their search.
 The hyper-local agent is a hot concept right now, but it has both positives and negatives.
 Some are hyper-local to be more competitive with other agents locally; some don’t have the knowledge to go beyond their local neighborhood; some have different reasons or a combination of reasons for this approach.

-I believe the main driver of the “hyper-local agent” has to do with marketing and economics.
+I believe the main driver of the “hyper-local agent” has to do with marketing and economics, which benefit the agent.

 However, I find it works against many buyers to be served by a hyper-local agent.
 In my experience, most buyers need to consider several locations while keeping their options open before they are ready to buy and have the market knowledge to know which areas are most attractive to them.